BloodLantern/Mountain/README.md

 - ~~Replace all `std::chrono` usages by `Stopwatch`, `TimeSpan` and `DateTime`~
 - ~~Credit external dependencies in README~~
 - Add a way to use stereo audio files as mono sources and vice-versa
+- Add an API to edit compute shaders local size from C++